Kenya: Thousands of Miles

 He would get mad every time I shot down his prices.
 He would make them nine times higher than what I knew was even close to being right.
 I bought a lot of jewelry and a limestone elephant-- also some shoes that broke after a few days of wearing them.
 I'm not a big shopper myself but as for this experience I hate haggling prices and being yelled at by the seller and that no is not an answer.
 I was still firm but that didn't matter because anything that I considered had to be bought.
 I had accidentally put my euros with my shillings and ended up having to give those away-- then I gave up the five dollars of American money that I had.

 We went to a pizza place that was nearby and we looked through everyone's random purchases.
 Eric and I passed April's plates around the table.
 We were hoping that they would be passed all the way back to her, but I suppose people were getting tired of her complaining.
 We then headed back to Ufungamano and the YMCA to get our bags ready for the airport.
-Most of my belongings where in one suitcase now while I had a few emergency type items in my carry-on.
+Most of my belongings were in one suitcase now while I had a few emergency type items in my carry-on.
 I had an extra suitcase that had been used for resources.

 We said our last goodbye to the Journey and then headed for the airport.
 It was going to be a long flight home plus I would be going to a wedding once I got back to America.
 First we would fly from Nairobi to France.
 We were looking forward to Paris but unfortunately it was more like a three hour security hoopla and so we had no extra time to explore the city.
 We played mafia for a short while, and I hadn't slept in hours because I didn't sleep on the Kenya plane.
 We then headed to Chicago where we had a slight lay-over and delay.
 Then we headed for Springfield, Missouri on a short flight.
 Our team went their separate ways to various homes and friends.
 I went with Jenny to her house to stay until my parents could pick me up from Arkansas.
 I then headed to Oklahoma City the next day for a wedding.
 For seven days I had been sleeping in a different city and bed.